danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 ## Winter weather

 I admit the following section is, in part, an excuse to promote a personal hobbyhorse: [Universal Thermal Climate Index](http://www.utci.org/) (UTCI).
 See, there's something fundamentally broken about the way meteorologists attempt to convey weather conditions to the public.
-A typical forecast will include a bevy of information: temperature, humidity, precipitation/cloudiness, wind speed, pressure, etc. It may even include more esoteric derivatives like heat index and wind chill (which, perplexingly, are typically reported in the same units as temperature).
+A typical forecast will include a bevy of information: temperature, humidity, precipitation/cloudiness, wind speed, pressure, etc. It may even present esoteric derivatives like heat index and wind chill (which, perplexingly, are typically reported in the same units as temperature).

-What they do not provide, and therefore expect the end-user to infer for themselves via multi-dimensional analysis, is the answer to the question that I care most about: _will I be comfortable outside?_
+What they do not provide (and therefore expect the end-user to infer for themselves via multi-dimensional analysis) is the answer to the question that I care most about: _will I be comfortable outside?_

 As an example, take the following two real forecasts for May 15th, 2022:

 - Seattle, WA: High of 61F, 89% humidity, 100% chance of rain, and winds from 5-10 mph
 - Phoneix, AZ: High of 106F, 5% humidity, clear skies, and winds from 10-15 mph

-Imagine you have to choose to spend the day in either Seattle or Phoenix--which do you prefer?
+Imagine you have to choose to spend the day in either Seattle or Phoenix--which should you prefer?
 Despite providing tens of bytes worth of information, the standard forecasts fail to provide the single bit that would actually answer that question.

 So why hasn't a metric like UTCI caught on?
 I'm not sure, but it might have something to do with the extremely opaque ~200 term [regression model](http://www.utci.org/utci_doku.php) (written in _Fortran_), or the variance in individual preferences, which could make it impossible to capture something "universal" along a single dimension.